ionic-team/ionic-site/docs/v2/index.md

 #Welcome to Ionic

 We designed Ionic to be as natural as possible for a web developer to build great mobile apps for the app stores.
 That means we focus on taking the standard HTML, CSS, and Javascript, just like you'd use to build a website, and we help you turn it into mobile magic.
-These technologies have served developers well for the last twenty years.
-We think that makes them a pretty great bet for the next twenty.
+These technologies have served developers well for the last twenty years, and we think that makes them a pretty great bet for the next twenty.

 Many developers will find their Ionic apps can be built almost entirely with a standard web browser and any old computer.
 And once you're ready to turn on a sensor or simulate a resource constrained environment, the mobile toolkit is just an install away.
 We think that's pretty neat.